deynarde/kag-knight-compendium/index.md

 ## Faster movement during slash charging

-Aiming in the opposite direction to which you are moving will allow you to go a little faster when charging an attack.
+Aiming in the same direction to which you are moving will allow you to go a little faster when charging an attack.
 You should pretty much always do this.

 ![](http://i.giphy.com/3o7bu1igUy5zQnu8eY.gif)